Apply to join the Housing Register

 - Monday from 3pm to 5pm

 - Wednesday from midday to 2pm

 Central Bedfordshire Council Offices

 High Street North

 Customer services in our libraries

 - Leighton Buzzard & Sandy

 When you have returned the completed the forms and provided copies of your documents which confirm that you qualify for the Housing Register, you will be advised how to express a preference for properties that are available.

 The number of people who apply for social housing far exceeds the amount of accommodation that is available.
 This means that applicants with a lower priority may have a very long wait before they are allocated a property, particularly in areas where lots of people want to live.

-If you or a member of your household has a medical condition that is affected by your current housing or determines the type of housing that would be suitable for you, please complete and submit the medical eform by clicking on the button below.
+If you or a member of your household has health issues that are affected by your current housing or affects the type of housing that would be suitable for you, please complete and submit the health needs questionnaire by clicking on the button below.